Tap below for Sheriff’s Police Menu

-Six victims of the serial killer John Wayne Gacy remain unidentified.
-Originally recovered from Gacy’s residence in late 1978 and early 1979, the remains of six Gacy victims have never been identified.
+Five victims of the serial killer John Wayne Gacy remain unidentified.
+Originally recovered from Gacy’s residence in late 1978 and early 1979, the remains of five Gacy victims have never been identified.

 DNA technology has advanced to supplement the techniques used at the time of the original homicide investigation.
 The Cook County Sheriff’s Police Department has tested the remains of these victims using the latest DNA technology.

-DNA profiles suitable for comparison have now been obtained from all six unidentified victims.
+DNA profiles suitable for comparison have now been obtained from all five unidentified victims.

 Many missing persons are never reported to police.
 After Gacy was arrested in December 1978, it was learned that some of his identified victims had never been reported missing by their families.
 Some families were estranged from their relative who was killed by Gacy, and were unaware their relative was missing.

 Also, missing person reports from distant jurisdictions may not have found their way to investigators in Cook County, Illinois.
 Gacy was known to have targeted bus stations and hitchhikers, seeking victims who were travelling.